Eleven-am/pondSocket/packages/express/README.md

 - `onPresenceChange(callback: (presence: PresencePayload) => void): Unsubscribe`: Detects when clients change their presence in the channel and calls the provided callback when a client changes their presence in the channel.

 - `sendMessage(event: string, payload: PondMessage, recipient: string[]): void`: Sends a message to specific clients in the channel with the specified event, payload, and recipient.

+- `sendForResponse(event: string, payload: PondMessage): Promise<PondMessage>`: Sends a message to the server with the specified event, payload, and returns a promise that resolves with the response.

 - `broadcastFrom(event: string, payload: PondMessage): void`: Broadcasts a message to every other client in the channel except yourself with the specified event and payload.